 - Relationship conflict

 - Feeling less efficient or productive at work

 - Reduced pleasure in activities we used to enjoy and reduced work satisfaction.

 See yourself on that list?
 Honestly, at certain times in my career, I have felt them.
 So, I get it.
 I know that you might be considering those umbrella drinks on a beautiful beach in Fiji…

 You Can Reclaim the Passion You Once Had In Your Career

 I know that there is a side of you that wants to continue to help your clients or patients.
 You’re looking for a way to continue to do what you love to do in a way in which you THRIVE instead of just surviving.

 You need a plan.
 A plan to slow down, become grounded and participate in self-care activities.
 The pandemic has forced us to slow down and re-evaluate our lives.
 But, for helping professionals, the pandemic has only increased our hours and our fatigue.
 This means it has only increased our need to follow our own advice.

 If the things I have discussed resonate with you, then let’s chat!
 I have a feeling we would be a great fit to work together.
 I offer online therapy for compassion fatigue and burnout.
 I’m committed to working with you to get you back to the high achiever you are – with realistic expectations of life, self, and those around you.

-Begin Online Therapy for Burnout and Compassion Fatigue in Florida, Ohio, Pennsylvania, and Tennessee
+Begin Online Therapy for Burnout and Compassion Fatigue in Florida, Ohio, Pennsylvania, Texas and Tennessee